So you’ve set up your referral program. (Nice work!)

 Here’s a great example from Boxed:

-4. Use post-purchase popups to get your customers on-board while they’re still ‘warm’
+4. Use post-purchase popups to get your customers on-board when they’re still warm

-The best time to get somebody to take action is when they’re primed to do it: when they’re in the appropriate emotional state, and when there’s the right cue and context.
+The best time to get somebody to take action is when they’re primed to do it: when they’re in the appropriate emotional state, and when there’s a right cue and context.

 When it comes to saying or doing nice things about a brand, customers are much likelier to do it at specific trigger moments: